-I serve as pastor of CrossHope Chapel , a non-denominational Bible church in west Mobile, Alabama and I enjoy officiating weddings for evangelical Christians who come to the upper Gulf Coast beaches to get married.
+I serve as pastor of CrossHope Chapel , a non-denominational Bible teaching church in west Mobile, Alabama and I enjoy officiating weddings for evangelical Christians who come to the upper Gulf Coast beaches to get married.

 It was while working as a hospital chaplain in Mobile, Alabama that I became involved with officiating beach weddings.
 A patient had a family member that was a wedding planner and during my visit the patient she asked me about officiating for an upcoming wedding.
 A few months later she ended up on a Convention and Visitors Bureau committee that was creating a wedding destination website.